 Automated preference share simulations for what-if scenarios

-Brand Specific Conjoint experiments provide outputs allowing estimation of; market overview, overall profile, segmentation and interactive simulations.
-Preference shares, revenue projections and price elasticity can be estimated and charted using Conjoint.ly simulators.
+Brand Specific Conjoint and other types of experiments provide outputs allowing estimation of preference shares, revenue projections and price elasticity for specific market scenarios.

 |Make and model||Drive-away price||Transmission||Engine type|